TriplyDB/Documentation/docs/triply-client-js/index.md

    node index.js
    ```

 This should print the information of the current user to the terminal.
-The
-current user is determined by the Triply Token that was set in the
+The current user is determined by the API token that was set in the
 `TRIPLY_API_TOKEN` environment variable.

 ### Using the Atom text editor (optional)